A great pair of Muay Thai shin guards is an essential requirement for every single person who trains Muay Thai.

 Things to Consider When Buying Shin Guards

 - Hook and Loop vs Sleeve – The two main types of shin guards are hook and look vs sleeve.
 Hook and loop shin guards (most common ones) have straps at the back of the shin guards, while the in-step or sleeve shin guards require you to slide your leg in them.
-The sleeve often look like large socks that you slide your foot in.
+The sleeve often looks like large socks that you slide your foot in.

 - Foot and Ankle Protection – Some shin guards don’t offer much protection around the ankle area.
 This means you will have a few swollen ankles if you kick the wrong areas of your opponent in training

 - Brand – I prefer to use brands that are made in Thailand because of they use quality materials and they are all individually hand made.
+Thailand-made shin guards by the top brands have been tested and used for decades by Thai fighters who use them every single day during training.
+As such, the design and functionality works.

 Now that we understand some of the key things to look for when purchasing a pair of quality shin guards, we will take a look at some of the best options available on the market.

-While other brands offer a number of different types of shin guards, Top King produces one style of shin guard that offers excellent protection, comfort and fit.
+While other brands offer a number of different types of shin guards, Top King produces one style of shin guard that offers excellent protection, comfort, and fit.
 The first pair of shin guards I bought when I arrived in Thailand was Top King, and I was not disappointed.

 As far as shin protection goes, Top King offers excellent padding to ensure that your shins do not get smashed when you kick your sparring partner.
 Another key thing I like about Top King is the shin guards are narrow, which means your legs don’t look like they are a foot wide.